Freedom of Information Act (FOIA) Request

 Waukegan, IL 60085

-- First 50 pages are free (black & white)
+- First 50 pages are free (black and white)

 About the Lake County Sheriff's Office

-The Lake County Sheriff’s Office has the constitutional and statutory responsibility to enforce federal laws, Illinois State statutes and County ordinances for unincorporated Lake County and contract communities including the Villages of Beach Park, Deer Park, Lake Barrington, Long Grove, North Barrington and Long Grove and Volo.
+The Lake County Sheriff’s Office has the constitutional and statutory responsibility to enforce federal laws, Illinois State statutes and County ordinances for unincorporated Lake County and contract communities including the Villages of Beach Park, Deer Park, Lake Barrington, Long Grove, Mettawa, North Barrington, and Volo.
 The Lake County Sheriff’s Office maintains peace and order, arrests offenders, issues traffic citations, serves civil process, maintains the Lake County Adult Correctional facility and provides security for the courts.
-The Lake County Sheriff’s Office 2015 Annual Budget approved by the Lake County Board is $66,020,750.00, with 489 full-time and 51 part-time employees.
+The Lake County Sheriff’s Office 2019 Annual Budget approved by the Lake County Board is $70,553,648.00, with 494 full-time and 57 part-time employees.